Aditya9111/Album-React-Native/README.md

-# Album-React-Native
+# Album-React-Native (Api deprecated)

-Album are queried from api and displayed in the application
+Album are queried from api and displayed in the application.

 # Stack used: